SeanHewitt10/Battle-Poker/README.md

 # Battle-Poker
-Battle Poker personal project for portfolio use
+Battle Poker is a personal project I am working on for my portfolio.
+More to come soon.